tsduck/tsduck/pkg/github/README.md

 This directory contains scripts to maintain the TSDuck repository on GitHub.

+The script `release.py` is used to create and publish a new TSDuck release on GitHub.

 All scripts accept the following common options:

 - `--repo owner/name` : Alternate GitHub repo.
 Default: `tsduck/tsduck`.